Your own little OpenStreetMap database

 -deployproduction -optimize -write -overwritecache \

-Take the plunge!
+-diffosm2pgsqlTake the plunge!

-maintainers strongly encourage using the flex output, especially if you’re just starting out using it.
+The osm2pgsql maintainers strongly encourage using the flex output, especially if you’re just starting out using it.
 The default output does not always take advantage of new capabilities.

 Mapping to tables is done with a Lua file.